 Her most recent poetry collections are Stranger Intimacy (Stamparija Reljic, 2020) and the collaborative art book Luftmeer (2021) published in Maastricht.
 Holland.

-She has been published in a number of journals and poetry anthologies worldwide, and her work has been translated into Slovene, Greek, Romanian, French, German, Norwegian, and Frisian.
+She has been published in several journals and poetry anthologies worldwide, and her work has been translated into Italian, Arabic, Slovene, Greek, Romanian, French, German, Norwegian, and Frisian.

 Her work has been published in translation in the collection Wara Settembru (2018, Slovene Writers Association) and in the collection Anthology of Young Maltese Poets (Vakxikon, 2019).

-She lives in Malta where she regularly facilitates creative writing workshops, literary salons, and poetry performances.
+She is from Malta but currently lives in Birmingham, Alabama, where she regularly facilitates creative writing workshops.
 She has read at events in Malta, Berlin, UK, Italy, Germany, San Francisco, Alabama, and New York.

-Miriam is a co-founder and the Vice President of the voluntary organisation PEN Malta, a centre for freedom of expression and promotion of literature which is awaiting accreditation from PEN International.
+Miriam is a co-founder and the Vice President of the voluntary organisation PEN Malta, a centre for freedom of expression and promotion of literature.

 In 2018 her poem was longlisted for the Troubadour International Prize.